-Public Safety: Public safety officers are on duty 24 hours a day, 365 days a year.
+Safety: University police officers are on duty 24 hours a day, 365 days a year.

 Safe transportation: Our free transportation services are available throughout the campus starting early morning and continuing into the evening seven days a week.
 Safe transportation is also available to local shopping venues and our CVPA satellite campus in New Bedford.

 Residence hall/apartment building safety: Only students who live in a specific building are given swipe-card access (UMass Pass) into that building.
 All other students and guests must sign in with the desk attendants, who are on duty from 7pm to 3am every day.
 Guests must sign in with their host and carry a guest pass at all times.
 Resident Assistants (RAs) are on duty in each building on weeknights from 7pm to 7am the next morning and on the weekend from 7pm on Friday night to 7am on Monday morning.
 RAs make rounds throughout the night to ensure safety.
 Resident Directors (RDs) are on-call 24 hours a day to respond to any emergencies.
 Additionally, the Student Affairs deans are on-call each night to provide assistance as needed.